 All financial liabilities are initially recorded at fair value and designated upon inception as fair value through profit or loss ("FVTPL") or other financial liabilities.
 Financial liabilities classified as other financial liabilities are initially recognized at fair value less directly attributable transaction costs.
-The Company's trade and other payables are classified as other financial liabilities.
+The Company's accounts payable and accrued liabilities are classified as other financial liabilities.